 What if the token crashes after I buy the hardware?

-Your token revenue is then worth less in fiat — a real and recurring risk, as Helium’s ~90% drawdown shows.
-The work the network pays you for does not disappear, but the value can.
+Your token revenue is then worth less in fiat — a real and recurring risk, and the historical drawdowns are severe: HNT traded near $0.18–$0.28 in early August 2026, roughly 98% below its ~$10.09 December 2024 high and over 99% below its ~$54.88 November 2021 peak.
+The work the network pays you for does not disappear, but the value can go to essentially zero, and your hardware has no resale floor if it does.
 Mitigate by converting earnings to stablecoins monthly rather than holding speculative tokens, and by diversifying across networks.

 Is mining or hosting harmful to the environment?